 Catherine Tafur is a Peruvian born artist based in New York City.
 Tafur spent her childhood in Peru in a bicultural home with a Japanese mother and Peruvian father before relocating to the US.
 The content of her work is informed by the experience of her youth as a queer, multiracial immigrant in American suburbia.
-Her drawings and paintings explore themes of death, violence, vulnerability and loss of innocence.
+Her drawings and paintings explore themes of political violence, queer sexuality, and marginalized identities.
 Her subjects are political and personal, feminist and confrontational.
 Since studying at the Cooper Union School of Art on a full scholarship, she has had numerous group and solo exhibitions.

 “Translating the sinister underpinnings of our times into a visually powerful body of work, Tafur brings us representations of the human struggle for a normal and dignified existence.
 Surreal and grotesque, her paintings embody both personal experiences and universal yearnings.”